theY4Kman/viper/docs/source/sourcemod/clients.rst

     :type   pattern: str
     :param  pattern: Target pattern to process.
     :type   admin: clients.Client or int
-    :param  admin: The :ref:`clients.Client object <client-object>` or client index of the client to process the target string from.
+    :param  admin: The :class:`clients.Client object <sourcemod.clients.Client>` or client index of the client to process the target string from.
     :type   flags: int
     :param  flags: :ref:`COMMAND_FILTER flags<command-filter-flags>` to filter the search.

-..  _client-object:
+..  class:: Client

 Client Objects
 ==============